PEST – BORNE DISEASES: E- COLI

 In food preparation, make sure to separate raw and cooked food.
 Cook thoroughly, make sure that the center of the food is 70 degrees Celsius.
 Wash raw fruits and vegetables thoroughly.

 Lastly- but just as important – get rid of cockroaches or prevent them from getting in your home.
-Seal cracks, hole, and crevices that cockroaches can use as entry points.
+Seal cracks, hole, and crevices that cockroaches or other pests can use as entry points.
 More importantly, clean your home regularly.
 Cockroaches love it when they see dirty surroundings and they thrive in it.
 Dispose of your garbage regularly; wash your dishes and other kitchen utensils immediately; wipe off food particles and spilt drinks on your tables, sinks, and on the floors.
-If you already have cockroach infestation that you cannot resolve on your own, then call the experts.
+If you already have cockroach infestation that you cannot resolve on your own, then call the experts in pest control.

 As the saying goes, an ounce of prevention is better than a pound of cure.